casper-sdks/project-terminus/README.md

-Once the job is completed, succes or failure, click on the Summary tab highlighted below
+Once the job is completed, success or failure, click on the Summary tab highlighted below

 ![image-06](img/image-06.png)